Is there a pamphlet with all this information in it? Yes!

 hearing process.
 Following the posting of a Notice of Hearing on the Commission's

 website, a public hearing is held to receive public comment.
-This hearing is typically
+Written comments are

-will take official action on the Fee Schedule, which will be incorporated in the
+meeting, the Commission will take official action on the Fee Schedule.
+This action

-Fee Schedule to become effective October 1st of that year.
+will be incorporated into the Fee Schedule to become effective October 1st of that

 5. What fees are covered under the Arizona Fee Schedule?